• Skip to primary navigation

 📖 Recipe

-Salt and pepper shrimp on a plate
+Salt and Pepper Shrimp on a plate.

 Salt and Pepper Shrimp

-Salty, spicy shrimp fried to a crisp—it's the simplest of ingredients that make it special!
+Salty, spicy shrimp fried to a crisp.

 5 from 4 votes